jfrench9404/tennis_prizemoney_predictions/README.md

 # tennis_prizemoney_predictions
 This utilizes the tennis database to help prospective players choose which tournaments to sign up for that will give them the most success.

-In professional tennis, there are many tournaments around the world that you could play in?
+In professional tennis, there are many tournaments around the world that you could play in.
 The biggest question is: which one's do we compete in?
 Which one's will give me the best chance to succeed and rack in the money prize money?

 In a volatile sport, there is no financial security unless you are in the top 5% of players (globally).
 Historically, unless you were winning a tournament, you couldn't sustain a long career in professional tennis.
 90% of the prize pool was dominated by 1% of the player base, with everyone else struggling to scrap together enough prize pool to make it on tour.